-This semiclassical phase-space picture and information-theoretic analysis of quantum and TPTs offers a new and alternative vision that can be extrapolated to general TIs and spin-boson systems.
-We believe that our approach is better than existing ones in describing the electronic structure of 2D TIs in the sense that it reveals clear connections with standard QPTs, where the extensive literature and existing knowledge can help to better understand the more novel topological case.
-These analogies can lead to propose experimental counterparts of relevant phenomena observed in atom-field critical quantum systems, like wave packet revivals, superradiance, and-in general-about the temporal evolution of quantum correlation measures.
-In addition, we also believe that this vision could provide a better understanding of the relevant experimental observations of topological phases reported so far from a different perspective.
+phase-space This semiclassical picture and information-theoretic analysis of quantum and topological phase transitions offers a new and alternative vision that can be extrapolated to general topological insulators and spin-boson systems.
+We believe that our approach is better than existing ones in describing the electronic structure of 2D topological insulators in the sense that it reveals clear connections with standard quantum phase transitions, where the extensive literature and existing knowledge can help to better understand the more novel topological case.
+These analogies can lead to propose experimental counterparts of relevant phenomena observed in atom-field critical quantum systems, like wave packet revivals, superradiance and, in general, about the temporal evolution of quantum correlation measures.
+Additionally, we also believe that this vision could provide a better understanding of the relevant experimental observations of topological phases reported so far from a different perspective.
 This is work in progress.